Tuccro/allunite-cordova-android/README.md

 ### add your plugin
       cordova plugin add https://github.com/allunite/cordova-sdk

+### add your app credentials to AndroidManifest.xml file
+      find AndroidManifest at PROJECT_DIR/platforms/android/AndroidManifest.xml and add app credentials to Application as it described at documentation https://github.com/allunite/cordova-sdk/blob/master/README.md

 #### If you see this error
      Probably this is either a connection problem, or plugin spec is incorrect.